okmika/TKMM-SARC/README.md

 that have not been modified from their vanilla versions.
 This reduces the size of a mod and prevents conflicts where the author did not intend to modify an asset.
 Packaging also compares loose `byml` or `bgyml` files with their vanilla versions and creates a special copy of the file that contains only the changes.
+Packaging will also create a changelog for any GameDataList files inside of the mods.

 - The `merge` mode accepts multiple mod folders and will combine all of the assets inside of all included SARC archives, based on priority.
 For example, if two mods provide the the same package file, `SarcTool` will evaluate its contents and smartly combine its contents.
 It will, for example, merge `.byml` files together, attempting to combine modified values from each mod.
+It will also process any change logs to GameDataList files and merge them in.
 In cases where this kind of merging is not possible, `SarcTool` will replace the file with the one provided by a mod that has higher priority.

 ## How to use the tool